Munsterberg/nodeblog/README.md

 A small toy CMS created with Nodejs.

-Passport integration, MongoDB, Jade, and more neat features.
+Everyauth integration, MongoDB, Jade, and more neat features.

+* Project has been Abandonded